Kevin Pasley: Los Angeles Dodgers

 Pasley re-signed with the Los Angeles Dodgers before the start of the 1975 season.
-He spent the entire season at the Triple-A level with the Albuquerque Dukes.
+He spent the entire season at the Triple-A level with Albuquerque.
 In 98 games with Albuquerque, he batted .249 with 37 runs scored, 84 hits, seven doubles, two home runs, and 34 RBIs in 98 games played.
 All of his games on defense were spent at the catcher position.
-At the start of the 1976 season, Pasley was assigned to the Albuquerque Dukes.
+At the start of the 1976 season, Pasley was assigned to the Dukes.
 In 122 games that season with the Dodgers' Triple-A affiliate, he batted .321 with 68 runs scored, 148 hits, 24 doubles, nine triples, two home runs, 60 RBIs, and eight stolen bases.
-He played 107 at the catcher spot, and six games in the outfield.
-In September, Pasley was called up to the major leagues by the Dodgers.
-He made his season debut on September 7, against the San Diego Padres.
+He played 107 at catcher and six games in the outfield.
+Pasley was called up in September to the Dodgers.
+He made his major league debut on September 7 against the San Diego Padres.
 In that game, he was walked once and did not get a hit in one at-bat.
 His first hit came on September 9, against the San Francisco Giants.
-On the season with the Dodgers, he batted .231 with four runs scored, 12 hits, two doubles, and two RBIs in 23 games played.
+With the Dodgers, he batted .231 with four runs scored, 12 hits, two doubles, and two RBIs in 23 games played.
 In the field, Pasley committed three errors and made 86 putouts in 23 games as a catcher.

-On February 1, 1977, the Los Angeles Dodgers re-signed Pasley.
+On February 1, 1977, the Dodgers re-signed Pasley.
 At the start of the 1977 season, Baseball Digest named Pasley as a rookie to "watch".
 He started the 1977 season at the Triple-A level with the Albuquerque Dukes.
 With the Dukes, he batted .304 with 41 runs scored, 112 hits, 18 doubles, one triple, one home run, and 60 RBIs in 69 games played.
-In August, he was called up to Los Angeles and made his season debut on August 6, against the Philadelphia Phillies, getting one hit in three at-bats.
+In August, he was called up to Los Angeles and made his season debut on August 6 against the Philadelphia Phillies, getting one hit in three at-bats.
 In one other game with the Dodgers that year, Pasley did not make a plate appearance.
 On August 17, he was optioned to the minor leagues.